ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/13-creating-ios-screenlets-advanced.markdown

 <!--
 Is there a default Connector implementation, or will developers always have to create one manually?
 For example, when using a callback, developers can use LRCallback without having to create a separate callback manually.
+Is there a similar Connector?
 -->

 As an example, this section shows you how to create and use a Connector class